 Apiranthos

-- The Natural History Museum of Apiranthos with a large natural aquarium, as well as a wonderful collection of 265 shells from the island
+- The Natural History Museum of Apiranthos has a large natural aquarium, as well as a wonderful collection of 265 shells from the island.

 Nearby is located the Paleochristian Church of Panagia Drosiani (6th c.), one of the most beautiful and old churches in Greece.